An Overview of Prostate Cancer Treatment

-There are several different types of treatment available for patients with prostate cancer.
+There are several different types of prostate cancer treatment available for patients.
 Some treatments are widely used and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to newly diagnosed patients.

 Watchful waiting – closely monitoring a patient’s condition without giving any treatment until symptoms appear or change.
 This is usually used in older men with other medical problems and early-stage disease.